MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 *******************************************************
 *******************************************************
-abstraction in python
+[oop11](https://github.com/MINIMALaq/Object-Oriented-Programming-in-Python/blob/master/oop11%20(abstraction%20in%20python).py) **Abstraction in python**

-it is one of the main principles in oop
+It is one of the main principles in oop.

 DEFINITION:

-abstraction is the act of removing elements of specificity to emphasize commonality.
+Abstraction is the act of removing elements of specificity to emphasize commonality.

-it is the process of describing things using only the important details for the task at hand.
+It is the process of describing things using only the important details for the task at hand.

-in computer context, this involvs only providing attributes and methods to an object
+in computer context, this involves only providing attributes and methods to an object

-that are useful for that perticular task only.
+that are useful for that particular task only.

-Abstract Class
+**Abstract Class**

-abstract classes are the classes that contains abstract methods.
+Abstract classes are the classes that contain abstract methods.

-an abstract method is a method that is declared, but contains no implementation.
+An abstract method is a method that is declared, but contains no implementation.

 abstract classes cannot be instantiated it means we cannot create objects of the abstract class.